nextflow-io/nextflow/docs/faq.rst

 executed as parallel processes.

-How invoke custom scripts and tools?
+How do I invoke custom scripts and tools?
 ------------------------------------

 *Q: I have executables in my code, how should I call them in Nextflow?*